ManuBoca92/blog-app/README.md

-## Mysite is a blog-app built with Django.
+## Mysite is a blog app built with Django.